Mambouna/pgturbo/doc/other-libs.rst

 an Android device as a Bluetooth remote.

-Blue Dot generally runs in its own thread, meaning that it will usually work very well with Pygame Zero.
+Blue Dot generally runs in its own thread, meaning that it will usually work very well with Pygame Turbo.

 .. caution::

-    Avoid ``time.sleep()`` function calls, ``while True:`` loops and Blue Dot's blocking ``wait_for_press`` and ``wait_for_release`` methods, as these will stop Pygame Zero animating the screen or responding to input.
+    Avoid ``time.sleep()`` function calls, ``while True:`` loops and Blue Dot's blocking ``wait_for_press`` and ``wait_for_release`` methods, as these will stop Pygame Turbo animating the screen or responding to input.
 Use :ref:`clock` functions instead to call functions periodically, or the :func:`update()` function to check a value every frame.